Joyland (film): Premiere and festival screenings

 Joyland had its world premiere at the 75th Cannes Film Festival in the Un Certain Regard section on 23 May 2022.
 Film Constellation, a U.K. and France-based sales firm, has taken up the international rights for the film, which will be shared with WME Independent for representation in North America.
 French rights of the film were acquired by Condor.

 The film was invited at 2022 Toronto International Film Festival in the "Special Presentations" section and was screened on 8 September 2022.
 It was also selected as part of the 27th Busan International Film Festival's "A Window on Asian Cinema" section, screening on 6 October 2022.
 Later in December, it was invited to the 28th Kolkata International Film Festival and was screened on 18 December 2022.
 In the same month, it was also invited to "Spotlight" section of 2023 Sundance Film Festival, held from 19 to 29 January 2023.

 Joyland did not screen at the International Film Festival of Kerala, one of India's most respected film festivals.
 In a report for Firstpost, journalist Anna M. M. Vetticad revealed that the film was rejected by the artistic director of the festival, Deepika Suseelan, who said: "There are actually so many films dealing with the same [sic], particularly transgender if we take out, you know there is lesbian, gay, different segments ...
-For me personally, I liked Paloma more, and for me, Joyland was taking too much time."
+Joyland was taking too much time."
 Vetticad wrote: "It is inexcusable ... for an individual in such a critical position to consider their personal opinion reason enough to reject such a film despite its cultural and socio-political significance; to be unaware of that significance and equally unaware of audience interest in it despite the crowds it has drawn at festivals across the world."